Amin-MAG/My-Notes/English/Friends Series/Season-07.md

 - If someone wants to give us a present, we don't want to deprive them of that joy.
 - I'll try to tone it down.
 - I won't boss you around.
+- You aren't a lefty?
+- You Americans always butcher the French language.

 ## Words